wilsontelab/svx-mdi-tools/shiny/apps/scCNV/overview.md

-The scCNV app examines large-scale single-cell DNA sequencing data for larger copy number alterations and whole chromosome aneuploidies, e.g., via the 10x scCNV platform.
+The scCNV app allows users to manually inspect and explore single-cell, whole-genome data from the scCNV pipeline to make adjustments to, or reject, input cells and to make and track CNV calls.